6 Signs Your Home Needs a Fresh Coat of Paint

 3. Fading Paint

 Paint tends to fade over the years as the sun beats down against it.
-If your home is provided shade by trees or mountains, or is positioned in a way that light doesn’t hit it all day long, the color lasts a little longer.
-But if there’s nothing to shade your home’s exterior from the sun, it’s likely fading will occur quickly.
+If your home is provided shade by trees or mountains or is positioned in a way that light doesn’t hit it all day long, the color lasts a little longer.
+But if there’s nothing to shade your home’s exterior from the sun, it’s likely fading will occur quickly, and you’ll need to apply a fresh coat of paint.

 Dark colors also fade much more quickly than light colors, so it may be a wise decision to choose a lighter color if you find you’re repainting your home more often than you’d like.
 Although shaded wooded areas receive less sunlight, they may still require maintenance such as power washing and caulk repair.